The Rhythm Boys: Last performances and break-up

-"Toward the end of our engagement at the Grove we didn’t take our responsibilities seriously enough to suit Abe Frank.
+Toward the end of our engagement at the Grove we didn't take our responsibilities seriously enough to suit Abe Frank.
 Frank was running the Cocoanut Grove and The Ambassador Hotel.
 But the Grove was his pet.
 He was an elderly, serious sort who disliked anything that disrupted the even tenor of the nightly routine at the Grove.
 When people were supposed to appear, he expected them to be on deck.
 So, when I failed to get back for the Tuesday-night show once too often, he docked my wages.
 Of course, Abe was within his rights legalistically speaking, but I thought he was pretty small about it, so I quit.
 I was encouraged in this defiance by an offer from Mack Sennett to make a series of movie shorts for him.
 I had made one for him already, and working in pictures looked like easy money to me.
-I made a couple more shorts at Sennett’s, then Abe Frank plastered a union ban on me, “for failure to fulfill the standard musician’s contract.”
-After that, union musicians weren’t allowed to work with me."
+I made a couple more shorts at Sennett's, then Abe Frank plastered a union ban on me, "for failure to fulfill the standard musician's contract."
+After that, union musicians weren't allowed to work with me.

-Rinker commented on the situation too.
-"By that time the drive was gone from the Rhythm Boys.
+Rinker commented on the situation too: "By that time the drive was gone from the Rhythm Boys.
 We were each developing different interests.
 Harry was writing songs.
 Bing was playing golf.
 I was becoming interested in the production end of the business.
 We felt the Rhythm Boys was a stage in our lives and now it was over.

 The Rhythm Boys broke up and went their separate ways.
 Crosby's solo career took off after the break-up and the union ban was lifted.
-Crosby went on to become the biggest entertainer of the twentieth century.
+Crosby went on to become a massive and successful entertainer of the twentieth century.